What are Mixed Texture Foods?

 One particular hurdle that individuals with Parkinson’s disease often face is the difficulty of handling two-textured or mixed texture foods.
 These are foods that combine both a liquid and a solid component, like chicken noodle soup, cereal with milk, fruit cocktail in syrup, or even a succulent piece of watermelon.

 So let’s explore why these mixed texture foods can be tricky for those with Parkinson’s disease and share some practical tips to make mealtime safer and more enjoyable.

 The Challenge of Mixed Texture Foods

-So, does this mean you have to bid farewell to your favorite two-textured foods?
+So, does this mean you have to bid farewell to your favorite mixed texture foods?
 Absolutely not!
-There’s a simple solution that can help you continue enjoying these delicious dishes without the added stress.
+There are some simple strategies that can help you continue enjoying these delicious dishes without the added stress.

-To make two-textured foods easier to manage, try this straightforward approach: alternate spoonfuls of the dish.
+To make mixed texture foods easier to manage, try this straightforward approach: alternate spoonfuls of the dish.
 Here’s how:

 - Only the Liquid: Start by spooning just the liquid portion into your mouth, like the broth in chicken noodle soup.

 - Only the Solids: After swallowing the liquid portion, take a spoonful of just the solid bits, making sure to drain off any excess liquid.
 This method eliminates the challenge of dealing with two different textures in your mouth at once.

 By alternating between the two components, you can relish the full flavor of your favorite mixed texture foods while reducing the risk of choking or aspiration.

 For added protection during meals, consider tilting your chin slightly downward when there’s food or liquid in your mouth.
 This technique takes advantage of gravity to keep the food bolus in the front part of your mouth, reducing the chances of premature spillage into your throat before you’re ready to swallow.